-Legislatures should prohibit performance metrics that reward criminal justice officers for increasing the volume of prosecutions, fines, subpoenas, arrests, probation violations, and other punitive encounters with civilians; provide protection for whistleblowers to report unofficial “volume-based” performance metrics; and establish strict sanctions for law enforcement agencies that enforce unofficial policies.
-Criminal justice policies should encourage the reduction of the rate of incarceration, work to eliminate racial discrimination, and aim to heal communities that have been harmed by high rates of incarceration by incorporating restorative justice practices and creating spaces for community healing.
-Only by updating systems so that information on crimes, arrests and victimization can be collected and shared among criminal justice agencies and with the public and policy makers, can state and local leaders be able to ensure that resources are used wisely and that people are held accountable for their criminal behavior.
-To improve data sharing, criminal justice agencies must use a unique state identification number (SID) in all systems to track a person's movement throughout the criminal justice system and determine if a person returns.
+Legislatures should take steps to ensure that criminal justice officers are not rewarded for increasing the volume of prosecutions, fines, subpoenas, arrests, probation violations, and other punitive encounters with civilians.
+Protection should be provided for whistleblowers to report unofficial “volume-based” performance metrics and strict sanctions should be established for law enforcement agencies that enforce unofficial policies.
+Criminal justice policies should focus on reducing the rate of incarceration, eliminating racial discrimination, and healing communities that have been harmed by high rates of incarceration.
+This can be done by incorporating restorative justice practices and creating spaces for community healing.